Career Definition for an Iron Worker

 Iron workers can expect job openings to increase at an above-average rate - 13% from 2016-2026 - with greater opportunities in cities and towns that are expected to grow and thusly require more infrastructure and building work, according to the U.S. Bureau of Labor Statistics (BLS).
 The BLS published the median annual salary for iron workers as $51,320 in May 2017.

 Alternate Career Options

 Those with experience in structural iron work may consider similar occupations in welding and construction.

 A welder uses specialized tools to heat pieces of metal to very high temperatures for the purpose of joining them permanently and according to project blueprints.
 Welding is commonly used in the fields of construction and manufacturing.
 Welders may complete a combination of technical and on-the-job training.
 Professional certification is available, and sometimes employers require it.
-The BLS predicts that jobs for welders will increase 4% from 2014-2024.
-The agency also reports that welders earned median pay of $38,150 in 2015.
+The BLS predicts that jobs for welders will increase 6% from 2016-2026.
+The agency also reports that welders earned a median pay of $40,240 in 2017.

 Construction Laborer and Helper

 A construction laborer and helper often works outdoors or at heights, assisting construction workers within a specific area of construction, such as carpentry, masonry, roofing, and plumbing, among others.
 There's no minimum education requirement for construction laborers and helpers; completion of trade or vocational school programs, apprenticeships, and on-the-job training are common.
 Federal licensing is required for construction laborers who may handle hazardous materials.
 Depending on the job, some laborers may need to have professional certification, too, such as in lead abatement or welding.